We are excited to share an easy and yummy traditional mooncake recipe that can be done with the magnificent airfryer!

 14. After 3 days, you will find that the mooncakes’ surface will turn glossy.
 They are now ready.
 Serve with hot Chinese tea and enjoy!!
 You can store the mooncakes in the fridge for up to a week.

 Did you try baking your own mooncakes with your airfryer?
+Did you use a similar recipe?
 Share with us your experience too!